Traditional Music Dir.

 Stu has served in Fort Myers since November of 2002 when he, Ethelanne, and their son Sean moved from Kansas City, Missouri.
 Stu and Ethelanne are graduates of Gordon-Conwell Theological Seminary and Stu also has an M.B.A. from the University of Texas at Arlington.
-He is a self confessed adrenalin junkie and has engaged in activities such as white water kayaking, serving as a Navy Chaplain with a Marine Artillery Battalion, sky diving, flying in an acrobatic bi-plane, and most recently, driving a NASCAR race car at the Richard Petty Driving experience.
+He is a self confessed adrenalin junkie and has engaged in activities such as white water kayaking, serving as a Navy Chaplain with a Marine Artillery Battalion, sky diving, flying in an acrobatic bi-plane, driving a NASCAR race car at the Richard Petty Driving experience and climbing Mount Kilimanjaro with his son Sean.
 However, his most thrilling experience is seeing men and women identify their Kingdom roles and serve in their area of giftedness.
 Stu has a special burden for the HIV/AIDS pandemic in southern Africa.
-His most recent adventure was climbing Mt.
-Kilimanjaro with his son, Sean.
+Stu enjoys riding Harley Davidson motorcycles in his spare time.

 Phil earned his Bachelor of Music in Organ Performance from the University of Alabama; his Master of Christian Education from Reformed Theological Seminary, Jackson, Mississippi; and completed all course work work toward a Masters in Choral Conducting, again at UA.

 He married Jennifer, a piano major, in 1975, and they have five children: three married daughters, from whom they have nine grandchildren, and two more children: Philip and Savannah, both of whom attend the University of Alabama.

 Phil enjoys reading theology, Civil War history and detective stories and watching hero movies.
 He loves the University of Alabama and its football team, which makes their Music Department proud.